 Goodwill represents the excess of the purchase price of an acquired business over the fair value assigned to assets acquired and liabilities assumed in a business combination.

-Goodwill has an indefinite life, is not amortized, and is subject to a two-step impairment test on an annual basis, on October 1 of every year, at the reporting unit level.
+We allocate goodwill to reporting units based on the reporting unit expected to benefit from the business combination.
+Goodwill has an indefinite life, is not amortized, and is subject to an annual impairment test, on October 1 of every year, at the reporting unit level.
 Goodwill is tested for impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
-The first step compares the fair value of the reporting unit to its carrying amount, which includes the goodwill.
-When the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not to be impaired and the second step of the impairment test is unnecessary.
-If the carrying amount exceeds the implied fair value of the goodwill, the second step measures the amount of the impairment loss.
-If the carrying amount exceeds the fair value of the goodwill, an impairment loss is recognized equal to that exceeds.
+These events or circumstances could include an adverse change in business climate, legal factors, operating performance indicators, competition or sale or disposition of a significant portion of a reporting unit.
+The goodwill impairment test compares the fair value of the reporting unit to its carrying amount, which includes the goodwill.
+When the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not to be impaired.
+If the carrying amount exceeds the implied fair value of the goodwill, an impairment loss is recognized equal to the amount by which the carrying amount exceeds the reporting unit's fair value.